shopware/shopware/src/Docs/60-plugin-system/140-extend-snippets.md

 You can filter snippets by `author` to make it easier to distinguish your work from the work of others.

-In Addition, please make sure that `isBase()` returns the correct constant.
-If you provide a whole new language, you should return the constant `SnippetFileInterface::BASE_SNIPPET_FILE`.
-Otherwise, in case you want to extend a language just to provide your plugin's snippets or adding a dialect based on another language like Swiss German, Esperanto, Pirate English or similar, `SnippetFileInterface::PLUGIN_SNIPPET_EXTENSION_FILE` will be your choice.
+In Addition, please make sure that `isBase()` returns the correct value.
+If you provide a whole new language, you should return `true`.
+Otherwise, in case you want to extend a language just to provide your plugin's snippets or adding a dialect based on another language like Swiss German, Esperanto, Pirate English or similar, `false` will be your choice.

 ## Extending the services
 To collect the snippet files, it is necessary to add the tag `shopware.snippet.file` to every given `SnippetFile` service